 2. Click the Data Access tab and select one of the data access links (Choose PO.DAAC drive if you are unsure).

 3. Download what you need.

 Swenson, S. C., and Wahr, J. (2006) Post-processing removal of correlated errors in GRACE data.
 Geophysical Research Letters, 33, L08402.

 Wahr, J., Molenaar, M., and Bryan, F. (1998) Time-variability of the Earth's gravity field: Hydrological and oceanic effects and their possible detection using GRACE.
 Journal of Geophysical Research, 103, 30,205-30,229.

-Imagery by Kevin Ward, NASA Earth Observatory based on GRACE land data processed by Sean Swenson, supported by the NASA MEASURES Program.
+Imagery produced by the NASA Earth Observations team based on GRACE land data processed by Sean Swenson, supported by the NASA MEASURES Program.

 Federal Geographic Data Committee Geospatial Metadata

 View the FGDC Metatdata for Water Equivalent Anomaly (1 month, 2002-17)